paulasquin/mosquito-induced-epidemics-anticipation/README.md

 \+ If too big, the resolution of the images explodes the request in memory and calculation.
 Similarly, this feature may not be representative of the user application.
 \- If too small, the resolution of the images no longer makes it possible to identify features on the cards.

 **LES_CONV_FILTER_SIZE**: list of the size of the convolution filters, that is to say size of the local area to study.
-See Figures 4 & 5 of medium.com
+See Figures 4 & 5 of [this page](https://medium.com/@RaghavPrabhu/understanding-of-convolutional-neural-network-cnn-deep-learning-99760835f148)
 \+ If values are too large or if the list is too big, features will become invisible to the model.
 \- If values are too small or the list to small, the model will not be able to clear features effectively.